Contents

 A few remarks are necessary at this stage:

-- The test data generation speed: these tests took 3 seconds to generate on a Centrino Duo run laptop;
+1. The test inputs generation speed: these test inputs took 3 seconds to generate on a Centrino Duo run laptop;

-- Mika gives the expected output of the test run, given the code, for each test: these predictions should not be blindly relied upon in any meaningful way as Mika has not actually executed the tests and may be wrong.
-We just think that during the test data generation process these predictions may be useful to some users: you can validate the behaviour of your code without having to actually execute it if you wish;
+2. Mika gives the expected output of the test run, given the code, for each test input: these predictions should not be blindly relied upon in any meaningful way as Mika has not actually executed the test inputs and may be wrong.
+We just think that during the test data generation process these predictions may be useful to some users: you can validate the behaviour of your code without having to actually execute it if you wish: this information if correct may lead to test cases;

 Even on this simple example Mika clearly shows its usefulness.